 The Trade Center was established in 1979, by Dr. William R. Bennett, Emeritus Professor of Marketing and International Business at The University of Alabama’s Culverhouse College of Commerce and Business Administration.
 In his honor upon retirement, the Center was designated as the William R. Bennett Alabama International Trade Center.
-Today the Trade Center employs five full time professionals, four consultants, and fifteen student assistants.
+Today the Trade Center employs six full time professionals, four consultants, and fifteen student assistants.
 It operates as a federal-state partnership program between the University of Alabama and the U.S. Small Business Administration, promoting SBA’s export financing programs in Alabama.
+The Trade Center is part of the UA Office for Research & Economic Development, and works every day to fulfill the University’s strategic objectives of impactful economic development and a global perspective.

 The Trade Center is an institutional member of the Alabama Small Business Development Center Network (ASBDC), a statewide network of 10 management and technical assistance centers.
 The Center is also a founding member of the Export Alabama Trade Alliance, a statewide export promotion network led by the International Trade Division of the Alabama Department of Commerce.